bujikun/medicare-front-end/README.md

 # Medicare-front-end
-A healthcare web application with a rich and user-friendly interface.
+E-healthcare web application with a rich and user-friendly interface.

 ## Features
 > #### User Portal: